guillaumemoreau/db-course/09_bigd.md

 ### Graph model

-- Model  the storage and the handling of complex data linked by non trivial and/or variable relationships
+- Models  the storage and the handling of complex data linked by non trivial and/or variable relationships
 - Based on graph theory
   - Relies on nodes, relationships and properties
 - Uses